jacobyan0/Just-and-Green-Transportation-Lab/Florida Mobility Hubs/Python Scripts/Readme.md

 # Analysis Process Folder - Python Scripts

 This folder contains Python code used in the mobility hub projects.
-The code is structured to perform specific tasks related to data analysis.

 ## Overview

 The processes in this folder involve conducting non-spatial data analysis and certain spatial data analyses not addressed in ArcGIS.
+The codes are structured to perform specific tasks.

 ## Contents